emeth-defi-automation/portfolio-management-platform/README.md

 npm run ngrok
 ```

-Create `.env` (public values, used by client) and `.env.local` (secret values, used by API) files in root directory with templates below:
+Create `.env` (public values, used by client) and `.env.local` (secret values, used by API) files in root directory with templates below and fill all missing values (ask core team for values):

 ```
 # .env file